 Word filters

-Blocked terms or patterns — useful for brand-specific blocking (competitor names, banned phrases) or for preventing the agent from saying specific things internal policy forbids.
+Blocked terms or patterns — useful for brand-specific blocking such as competitor names or banned phrases, or for preventing the agent from saying things internal policy forbids.

 Contextual grounding